Face and neck development of the human embryo: Pharyngeal arches

 Pharyngeal arches are formed during the fourth week.
 Each arch consists of a mesenchymal tissue covered on the outside by ectoderm and on the inside by epithelium of endodermal origin.
 In human embryology, there are six arches which are separated by pharyngeal grooves externally and pharyngeal pouches internally.
 These arches contribute to the physical appearance of the embryo because they are the main components that build the face and neck.
 In addition, the muscular components of each arch have their own cranial nerve, and wherever the muscle cells migrate, they carry their nerve component with them.
 Plus, each arch has its own arterial component.
 When neural cells migrate to the arches and surround them, they begin to increase in size.
 The six pharyngeal arches give rise to much of the skeletal and muscular tissue in the head and neck region.
 When the embryo is 42 days old, the mesenchymal arches can be recognized with its corresponding cranial nerve.

 The first pharyngeal arch forms maxillary and mandibular processes.
 It is innervated by the trigeminal nerve and molds muscles related to mastication such as temporal, masseter, medial, lateral, pterygoid bones, tensor palati, and tensor tympani.
 This arch originates maxillar and mandibular prominences, part of the temporal bone and Meckel's cartilage (malleus and incus) as skeletal structures.
 The second pharyngeal arch is innervated by the facial cranial nerve.
 Muscles that arise from the arch are those involved with facial expression and the posterior digastric muscle.
 Skeletal structures that originate here are the cervical sinus, Reichert cartilage (stape) the styloid process of the temporal bone, the lesser cornu and the hyoid bone.
 The third pharyngeal arch is innervated by glossopharyngeal nerve.
 It molds the stylopharyngeus muscle and forms the skeletal structures of the greater horn and lower portion of body hyoid bone.
 The fourth and sixth arches are innervated by the vagus cranial nerve.
 Both arches will fuse to form the laryngeal cartilages.
 The fifth cartilage does not appear to have any contribution to adult anatomy and disappears.

 Pharyngeal pouches

 Pharyngeal pouches develop into future parts in face and head.
 The pouches penetrate the surrounding mesenchyme but do not establish communication with the pharyngeal grooves.
 They appear simultaneously with the development of the arches.
 The first pharyngeal pouch is characterized by narrowing at its final segment.
 However, it does not disappear and eventually forms the eustachian tube.
 Second pharyngeal pouch develops differently from the first one mainly because most of it disappears, leaving the tonsillar fossa (Rohen).
 At the end of the fifth month, the palatine tonsil as a protective structure is completed.
 This structure covers the tonsillar fossa.
 The third pharyngeal pouch will give rise to the inferior parathyroid gland and thymus.
-The fourth and fifth pouches develop as a unique structure that molds the superior parathyroid and parafolicular cells of thyroid gland.
+The fourth and fifth pouches develop as a unique structure that molds the superior parathyroid and parafollicular cells of thyroid gland.